timesmoker/FactionGrowthControl/README.md

 ## What this mod do

-1. Modifies the default power cost of missions.
+1. Modifies the default power cost and benefit of missions.
 2. Modifies the success rate of missions that end due to time expiration.
 3. Adjusts the amount of power gained and lost based on the number of stations each faction owns.
 4. Limits the total number of missions to prevent excessive generation.